MacroPolicy Space Models

 Banking Index

-It is interesting that the FED4 Inflation Controller explains very little variance as a policy regime (Less than 0.05%,graphic above).
-Given that Inflation Hawks are constantly warning the Fed actions are inflationary, the historical record does not show Inflation as an important Crisis Controller.
+It is interesting that the FED4 Inflation Controller explains very little variance as a policy regime (Less than 0.05%, graphic above).
+Given that Inflation Hawks are constantly warning that Fed actions are inflationary, the historical record does not show FED4 as an important Crisis Controller.

 FED Model